Scharnhorst-class cruiser: Design

-The Second Naval Law in Germany, passed in 1900, projected a force of fourteen armored cruisers for both service overseas in Germany's colonial empire and as scouts for the main battle fleet in German waters.
+The Second Naval Law in Germany, passed in 1900, projected a force of fourteen armored cruisers for both overseas service in Germany's colonial empire and as scouts for the main battle fleet in German waters.
 (Note: Armored cruisers were vessels that generally possessed side armor intended to serve on foreign stations, as a fast wing of a fleet of battleships, or to attack or protect merchant shipping.
 Side armor differentiated them from large protected cruisers that only incorporated an armor deck for defense against enemy fire.)
 The naval expansion program was primarily directed against the British Royal Navy, then the world's preeminent naval force.
 Germany's armored cruiser force followed a series of iterative developments based on the cruiser and continued through the and es; the Scharnhorst class represented the culmination of that evolutionary development.

-During the design process for the class, the General Department issued a request that the new cruisers be capable of fighting in the line of battle in the event that German battleships were damaged and unable to continue fighting.
-Up to this point, this had not been a consideration in German armored cruiser construction, and so a significant increase in both firepower and armor protection would be required to accommodate it.
-Additionally, firing tests with the 100 mm belt armor used in previous German armored cruisers at the test-firing range at Meppen demonstrated that it was unable to defeat medium-caliber shells at expected battle ranges.
+During the design process for the class, the General Department of the Imperial Naval Office issued a request that the new cruisers be capable of fighting in the line of battle in the event that German battleships were damaged and unable to continue fighting.
+Up to this point, this had not been a consideration in German armored cruiser construction, and so a significant increase in both firepower and armor protection was required to accommodate it.
+Additionally, firing tests at the Meppen range demonstrated that the 100 mm belt armor of earlier German armored cruisers could not defeat medium-caliber shells at expected battle ranges.
 The necessary improvements to meet the General Department's requirements in turn meant much larger ships, and the Scharnhorsts were accordingly about 2000 MT heavier than the preceding Roon-class cruisers, amounting to a 20% increase in displacement.